rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 layout: default
 root: ../..
 idx: 1.1
-description: Learn how to make a mod folder, including init.lua, depends.txt and more.
+description: Learn how to make a mod folder, including init.lua, mod.conf and more.
 redirect_from:
 - /en/chapters/folders.html
 - /en/basics/folders.html